 You need to realize that investing money in your choice of HRIS is not an expense but an investment.
 While knowing your budget is an important aspect, you should not settle for a solution which would fit in your budget range but rather would focus on fulfilling your business needs.
 Focus on the effectiveness of the product and its long-term benefits.

 HRIS systems provide flexibility for integration with third party systems.
 Choose an HRIS that has the ability to fully integrate with your single point HR solutions including payroll, time & attendance and absence.
 A seamless integration of HRIS and your payroll system, for example, can do magic!
 Cloud-based HRIS systems like SuccessFactors Employee Central when seamlessly integrated with a fully managed global payroll provider like Neeyamo can benefit organizations with a single source of data entry, reduced manual intervention, increased accuracy, comprehensive reporting, and minimized compliance risks.

-Sign up for the first webinar of the series, “Accelerate HR transformation: HRO Powered by SuccessFactors” set for August 20, where industry experts discuss on how organizations can leverage integrated HR and payroll solutions to undergo successful HR transformations and extract maximum benefits.
+Watch the first on-demand webinar of the series, “Accelerate HR transformation: HRO Powered by SuccessFactors”, where industry experts discuss on how organizations can leverage integrated HR and payroll solutions to undergo successful HR transformations and extract maximum benefits.

 6. Determine the Return On Investment

 Determine what to expect as return on investment and analyze how soon you will achieve it.
 Figuring out the return on investment is a concrete way to find out the financial impact of the new service over time.

 7. Selection of a Vendor

 HRIS is a long-term investment for a business.
 So, it is essential to find a vendor who can stick with you through thick and thin when it comes to supporting your requirements.